Brendan Burke (soccer): Bethlehem Steel FC

 2015 when he became the first head coach of Bethlehem Steel FC, the reserve team owned and operated by the Philadelphia Union that competed in the United Soccer League.
 The Steel finished the first season missing out on the playoffs but gave ample playing time to young players from the academy.

 Ahead of the 2018 season, Burke's contract option was picked up and signed a multi-year extension to continue coaching Steel FC.
 The 2018 season was the most successful to date with Burke's club winning its first postseason match, earning its highest seeding and setting single season records for wins (14) and goals (58).

 Prior to the start of the 2020 season, the club re-branded as Philadelphia Union II and announced that Burke had transitioned to Head of Recruitment Operations for Union II and the first team, being succeeded by Sven Gartung as head coach.

 Colorado Springs Switchbacks FC

 In December 2020, it was announced that Burke was appointed head coach of Colorado Springs Switchbacks FC in the USL Championship.
 In 2021, his first season with the club, he brought the Switchbacks to the playoffs for the first time since 2016 and a 5th-place finish overall in the Western Conference.
 Burke was named a 2021 USL Championship Coach of the Year Finalist for his efforts.
 Burke left Colorado Springs in January 2023.

 Houston Dynamo FC

 Burke joined the coaching staff of Major League Soccer club Houston Dynamo on January 13, 2023.

 Hartford Athletic

 Burke was appointed Head Coach and General Manager of Hartford Athletic on December 12, 2023.
+In the 2025 season, Burke led Hartford to a 1-0 victory over Sacramento Republic FC to win the 2025 USL Cup.
+This was the first major trophy in club history and his first title as a manager.
+In the 2026 season, Burke surpassed 100 wins in the USL Championship.
+On June 17, 2026, the club announced that Burke had signed a three-year contract extension.